Broadcasted Nonparametric Tensor Regression: Introduction

 In many real-world applications, entries within some regions of the tensor (especially images) share similar effects due to certain spatial structures.
-For examples, \citet{Zhou-Li-Zhu13} and \citet{miranda2018tprm} both provided evidences that brains demonstrate spatially clustered effects on certain diseases.
-Motivated by these observations and the possibility of nonlinear effects, we propose to ``broadcast" similar nonlinear relationships to different entries of the tensor covariate.
-On a high-level, we model the nonlinear effects by uni-dimensional nonparametric functions, which are supposed to be applied to an individual entry.
-These uni-dimensional functions are then shared by every entry to indicate the clustered effect.
-We call this operation of distributing a uni-dimensional function to all entries ``broadcasting".
-Additional scaling coefficients are used to linearly scale the effects of the uni-dimensional functions.
-Through regularizing these scaling coefficients, we are able to restrict the effects of certain uni-dimensional functions to smaller regions.
-As shown by \citet{Zhou-Li-Zhu13} and \citet{Zhou-Li14}, Lasso-type regularization alone may result in poor performance in region selection, while an additional low-rank constraint/regularization produce more successful results.
-Therefore we also restrict the scaling coefficient to be low-rank.
-Combined with multiple broadcasting, the proposed model can produce reasonably complex and interpretable structures, as shown in Section \ref{sec:broadcast}.
+For example, \citet{Zhou-Li-Zhu13} and \citet{miranda2018tprm} both provided evidence that entries within a spatially-clustered region of a brain are associated similarly with (an indicator of) some diseases.
+Motivated by these observations and the possibility of nonlinear effects, we propose to ``broadcast'' similar nonlinear relationships to different entries of the tensor covariate.
+At a high level, we model nonlinear effects by univariate nonparametric functions, which are supposed to be applied to an individual entry.
+These univariate functions are then shared by every entry to achieve a clustered effect.
+We call the operation of distributing a univariate function to all entries ``broadcasting".
+Additional scaling coefficients are used to linearly scale the effects of the univariate functions.
+By regularizing these scaling coefficients, we can restrict the effects of certain univariate functions to smaller regions.
+As shown by \citet{Zhou-Li-Zhu13} and \citet{Zhou-Li14}, a lasso-type regularization method alone may result in poor performance in region selection, while an additional low-rank constraint/regularization may produce more successful results.
+Therefore we also restrict the scaling coefficients to be low-rank.
+The proposed model can produce a reasonably complex yet interpretable approximation of the true regression function such that its main trend can be recovered.
+We explain how to interpret the model and the proposed estimation in Sections~\ref{sec:broadcast} and~\ref{ssec:estimation}, respectively.